Fernando144ft/My-Work-Repo/README.md

 # Fernando D. Parra - *Overview*
 Bachelor's Degree in Cybersecurity at Metropolitan State University of Denver (Hispanic-Serving Institution).
-<br>Some of my main areas are on Network Engineering, Cybersecurity, and Cyber Law (CIPP/US).
+<br>Some of my main areas are in Network Engineering, Cybersecurity, and Cyber Law (CIPP/US).
 <br>Currently seeking Cisco Certified Network Associate Certification and Certified Information Privacy Professional.
-<br>Later on I hope to also get CompTIA A+ and Security+.
+<br>Later on, I hope to also get CompTIA A+ and Security+.

 ## Education
 ### Graduating from Metropolitan State University of Denver, Fall of 2025